medienbaecker/kirby-modules/README.md

 ### Comparison to other approaches

-You can also set up modular Kirby websites with structure fields or the [builder plugin](https://github.com/TimOetting/kirby-builder).
+You can also set up modular Kirby websites with a [structure field](https://getkirby.com/docs/reference/panel/fields/structure) or the [builder plugin](https://github.com/TimOetting/kirby-builder).

 In comparison this approach offers some advantages:

-- Different file pool for every module
+- Separate file pools
-- Better performance since nesting is better for file-based CMS
+- Better performance because of nesting
 - Anchor links out of the box
-- No nesting issues with certain fields/plugins
+- No issues with certain fields/plugins

 ### How do I set up the templates/blueprints?